Oranged9922/PFRS/README.md

 User is able to write own script for controlling the robot based on robots implementation and by usage of its properties (motor speeds, reading sensor input data...), as well as add self-made tracks (and possibly own robot implementation ? **to be discussed**).
 The application will then precalculate the movement on robot using the script and will create timeline that user can interact with afterwards.

+*   Ability to run multiple scripts at once and precalculate multiple scripts at once.

 ------

 ## User interface